 Did you recognize those?
 Love them or not, you know them.
 (And just in case you weren’t quite sure, they were from Target, BMW, Visa, and Olive Garden, respectively.)

 Mass marketing isn’t right for every product or service.
-Marketing agency pricing, lack of specific targeting, and lack of focus on specific teams can mean that mass marketing can miss the mark for today's teams.
+Marketing agency pricing, lack of specific targeting, and lack of focus on specific teams can mean that mass marketing can miss the mark for today's marketers.
 Modern marketing tools have evolved in capability and decreased in cost to the point that marketing messages can be spread farther and wider than before, which can be a double-edged sword.
 It’s great to reach lots of people, but sometimes it’s better to market to one group and do it exceptionally well.

 If you can focus on one element of the market, a subset, and put all your efforts there, that’s finding a niche for your product or service.
 And niche marketing, where you undertake specific strategies to speak solely to your niche audience, offers some key advantages.
 Who, what, when, where, why, and how, you ask?
 Well, let’s dive in.